CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_lowInput_RNAseq.md

 ## Day 2: cDNA preparation

-{% include warning.html content="The SMART-v4 is an extremely sensitive cDNA synthesis (that's the whole point!), which means that it is imperative that you avoid even small amounts of contamination from environmental RNA.  **Today's works should be carried out in a PCR clean hood.**" %}
+{% include warning.html content="The SMART-v4 is an extremely sensitive cDNA synthesis (that's the whole point!), which means that it is imperative that you avoid even small amounts of contamination from environmental RNA.
+Today's works should be carried out in a PCR clean hood." %}

 * Thaw the following items from the SMART-v4 kit
 	* 10x Lysis Buffer